paichunwang/Basic-Protfolio/README.md

 ## Prerequisites

-A basis browser such as Chrome, Firefox, Safari, etc...
+A basic browser such as Chrome, Firefox, Safari, etc...

 ### Installing